WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

 J --> K(Test and debug plugin)
 ```

-This flowchart illustrates the process of developing a WasmEdge plugin, showcasing the steps involved from choosing a programming language to finalizing and releasing the plugin.
+This flowchart illustrates developing a WasmEdge plug-in, showcasing the steps from choosing a programming language to finalizing and releasing the plug-in.

 ## Set up a development environment

-To start developing WasmEdge plugins, it is essential to set up the development environment properly.
-This section provides step-by-step instructions for WasmEdge plugin development -
+To start developing WasmEdge plug-ins, it is essential to correctly set up the development environment.
+This section provides step-by-step instructions for WasmEdge plug-in development -

-- **Build WasmEdge from source**: For developing WasmEdge plugin in C++ language, you will need to build WasmEdge from source.
+- **Build WasmEdge from source**: For developing the WasmEdge plug-in in C++, you must build WasmEdge from source.
 Follow the[build WasmEdge from source](../source/build_from_src.md) for instructions.

-- **Install WasmEdge with plugins (optional)**: Installing WasmEdge with existing plugins can provide you with additional functionality and serve as a reference for your plugin development.
-If you want to utilize or test the compatibility of your new plugin with existing plugins, you can install them using the provided installer script.
-The installed plugins will be available for your development environment.
+- **Install WasmEdge with plug-ins (optional)**: Installing WasmEdge with existing plug-ins can provide additional functionality and be a reference for your plug-in development.
+If you want to utilize or test the compatibility of your new plug-in with existing plug-ins, you can install them using the provided installer script.
+The installed plug-ins will be available for your development environment.

-  To see a list of supported plugins and their specific install commands, see the [Install WasmEdge](develop/build-and-run/install) plugins and dependencies section.
+  To see a list of supported plug-ins and their specific install commands, see the [Install WasmEdge](develop/build-and-run/install) plug-ins and dependencies section.

-- **Enable specific backends or additional components (if applicable):** Some plugins may require enabling specific backends or additional components to extend their functionality.
+- **Enable specific backends or additional components (if applicable):** Some plug-ins may require enabling specific backends or other components to extend their functionality.
 The following links provide instructions for enabling specific backends in WasmEdge:

   - [OpenVINO™](https://docs.openvino.ai/2021.4/openvino_docs_install_guides_installing_openvino_linux.html#)(2021)
   - [TensorFlow Lite](/contribute/source/plugin/wasi_nn#build-wasmedge-with-wasi-nn-tensorflow-lite-backend)
   - [PyTorch 1.8.2 LTS](https://pytorch.org/get-started/locally/)

-By following these steps, you can set up the development environment for creating WasmEdge plugins effectively.
-This will allow you to develop, test, and debug your plugins in a Linux environment.
+Following these steps, you can set up the development environment for effectively creating WasmEdge plug-ins, allowing you to develop, test, and debug your plug-ins in a Linux environment.

 ## Create a WasmEdge plug-in project

-To create a WasmEdge plugin project, follow these steps:
+To create a WasmEdge plug-in project, follow these steps:

-- **Set up the project directory**: Create a directory structure for your plugin project.
-You can use a standard structure for the chosen language, or create your structure.
+- **Set up the project directory**: Create a directory structure for your plug-in project.
+You can use a standard structure for the chosen language or create your structure.
 To create a project directory structure, use the following commands:

   ```bash
   mkdir testplugin